• Skip to primary navigation

 Equipment

-You don’t need much by way of equipment – just a mixing bowl, a fork for mashing the bananas, a wooden spoon for mixing and a baking tray.
-If you have baking parchment or a silicone baking sheet you can use that to line your baking tray, otherwise just brush the baking tray will a little sunflower oil.
+You don't need much by way of equipment - just a mixing bowl, a fork for mashing the bananas, a wooden spoon for mixing and a baking tray.
+If you have baking parchment or a silicone baking sheet you can use that to line your baking tray, otherwise brush the baking tray with a little sunflower oil.

 Ingredients